"The aim of man and matter is to create joy.

 documents centered around law, but never seem to pause to get things into

-the largest perspective.
+the largest or best perspective.
 They support the idea that the Creator is justified

 by making himself the center of power and control and the center of